 RAID Data Recovery Service from True Industry Experts

-We can recover data from all damaged, corrupted & infected devices, both personal & business.
+We can recover data from all damaged, corrupted, or infected devices, both personal & business.

 RAID Server Recovery Service for All RAID Types & Systems

-With our deep knowledge of how RAID controllers work, combined with years of experience with file system structures and virtualized setups, Flashback Data has had great success in RAID data recovery.
+With our deep knowledge of how RAID controllers work and years of experience with file system structures and virtualized setups, Flashback Data has had great success in RAID data recovery.
 We can recover data from any number of drives completely independent of the controller by manually de-striping the array into a single storage unit and then recovering the data.
-To speak with one of our raid server experts, give us a call at 866-786-5700.
+To speak with one of our raid server experts, call us at 866-786-5700.

 RAID is an acronym for Redundant Array of Independent Disks.
-It is a technology that allows for increased storage reliability through redundancy, combining multiple low-cost, less-reliable drive components into a logical unit where all drives in the array are interdependent.
+This technology allows for increased storage reliability through redundancy, combining multiple low-cost, less-reliable drive components into a logical unit where all drives in the array are interdependent.

 Servers with multi-drive RAID arrays can still fail, just like a non-redundant solution.
-Even though most RAID systems are redundant, it is very common for single drive failures on a RAID 5 system to go unnoticed due to the noise levels in a server room.
-It is not until the second drive fails that the major data loss occurs.
-We understand that when data is lost on a RAID system, it can be catastrophic to any business.
+Even though most RAID systems are redundant, it is widespread for single drive failures on a RAID 5 system to go unnoticed due to the noise levels in a server room.
+It is not until the second drive fails that major data loss occurs.
+We understand that losing data on a RAID system can be catastrophic to any business.

 Multi-drive consumer units are now becoming the norm in the household too.
 With inexpensive external storage, consumers can easily set up a RAID system at home for added data protection.

-We offer a variety of data recovery services, including hard drive data recoveryflash drive/SSD drive recovery, and mobile device recovery
+We offer various data recovery services, including hard drive data recoveryflash drive/SSD drive recovery, and mobile device recovery.

 Our RAID Recovery Services